Emma Hodcroft: Research and career

-HIV
+Human immunodeficiency virus (HIV)

-Hodcroft's doctoral work studied the phylogenetic factors influencing viral load in HIV, analyzing the genetic sequences of 8,500 HIV samples in the United Kingdom.
+Hodcroft's doctoral work studied the phylogenetic factors influencing viral load in HIV, analysing the genetic sequences of 8,500 HIV samples in the United Kingdom.
 She found that variations in HIV B strains were responsible for only a small fraction in the variations of viral load in patients, while HIV C strains showed a greater degree of viral influence over viral load.
-She completed her first postdoctoral position with the PANGEA_HIV initiative, continuing in the laboratory of Prof. Leigh Brown.
+She completed her first postdoctoral position with the PANGEA_HIV initiative, continuing in the laboratory of Leigh Brown.
 Hodcroft developed a stochastic, agent-based model for the simulation of HIV epidemics in Africa developed south of the Sahara.

 Nextstrain

 Hodcroft is a developer on the Nextstrain project, an open science project that tracks the transmission chains of SARS-CoV-2 and other pathogens.
-Her work included expanding Nextstrain to efficiently analyze bacterial pathogens, which have significantly larger genomes than viruses.
+Her work included expanding Nextstrain to efficiently analyse bacterial pathogens, which have significantly larger genomes than viruses.

 Hodcroft's research then focused on Enterovirus D68, the virus implicated in outbreaks of a polio-like disorder called acute flaccid myelitis.
 The work culminated in publishing a phylogenetic analysis of the evolution, geographic spread, and demographic distribution of the pathogen.

 SARS-CoV-2

 During the COVID-19 pandemic, scientific and public interest in viral dynamics soared.
 Hodcroft made significant contributions maintaining ongoing analysis of the outbreak in Nextstrain, starting a new site to track SARS-CoV-2 variants, and explaining the outbreak dynamics to the public.
 As a scientist tracking the spread of the virus across the globe, Hodcroft has published and been quoted on multiple topics, including how the early pandemic spread from country to country, the potential for seasonality, and the prevalence and spread of variants of concern.

-Early in the pandemic, Hodcroft became intrigued by how a lone traveler from Singapore could have trigger a rash of cases in the United Kingdom.
-She posted an infographic on Twitter tracking the spread from the Singapore traveler, to fellow guests at a ski chalet in Switzerland, to the outbreak in the UK.
+Early in the pandemic, Hodcroft became intrigued by how a lone traveller from Singapore could have trigger a rash of cases in the United Kingdom.
+She posted an infographic on Twitter tracking the spread from the Singapore traveller, to fellow guests at a ski chalet in Switzerland, to the outbreak in the UK.
 A colleague suggested she publish the work, she posted the article on 26 February and it was published the next day in Swiss Medical Weekly.

 Over the following months, phylogenetic analysis and open science platforms like Nextstrain played a key role in efforts to understand the epidemic.
 This work helped to understand transmission patterns, track key mutations, and estimate the speed of epidemic spread.
 In October 2020, Hodcroft and the Nextstrain team published an analysis that showed that the strain driving an emerging wave in the United Kingdom had first emerged in Spain — indicating that holiday travel to and from Spain was a likely source of the outbreak.
 Hodcroft has published on the history of competing SARS-CoV-2 strains to better understand the emergence of variants of concern.
-Hodcroft has written about the round-the-clock nature of gathering, analyzing, error-checking, and annotating the flood of genomic data from around the world.
+Hodcroft has written about the round-the-clock nature of gathering, analysing, error-checking, and annotating the flood of genomic data from around the world.